Abhey/Reflection/README.md

 # Reflection
 Just learning how to use git and github.
-This repository is in accordance with the begginers course of Git and Github at Udacity.
+This repository is in accordance with the beginners course of Git and Github at Udacity.